-As of August 22, 2007, we had 39 full-time employees, which includes the sales staff we recently acquired from Cardinal, now comprised of 18 representatives and managers.
-We also have a dedicated gastroenterology field sales force under contract that is comprised of 26 dedicated sales representatives and managers.
+As of November 8, 2007, we had 40 full-time employees, which includes the sales staff we acquired from Cardinal, now comprised of 18 representatives and district managers.
+We also have a dedicated gastroenterology field sales force under contract that is comprised of 26 dedicated sales representatives and district managers.
 We believe that employing experienced, independent contractors and consultants is a cost-efficient and effective way to accomplish our goals.
-A number of additional individuals have provided or are currently providing services to us pursuant to agreements between the individuals or their employees and us.
+A number of additional individuals have provided or are currently providing services to us pursuant to agreements between the individuals or their employers and us.
 None of our employees are represented by a collective bargaining unit.
 We believe that we have positive relationships with our employees.